by Daniel Giamario

 Many astrologers run charts for the Mars Return, either for themselves or their clients.
 Commonly used, this is a chart of the exact time that transiting Mars returns to its original natal position, and occurs around every two years.
 However, as explained in Part 1 of the Mars Cycle, the far more important Mars Return event occurs when transiting Mars returns to the natal degree when closest to the date and season of one’s birth (near the birthday).

 Unlike the elegance and relative simplicity of the Venus cycle and its synodic return pattern that is created by the nearly circular orbit of Venus, Mars presents us with a very different situation due to its extremely elliptical, eccentric and variable orbit.
 Mars makes its closest approach to Earth, at opposition.
 The closeness of Mars to Earth can vary from 34,603,000 miles at its closest to nearly double that at around 62,930,000 miles at its most distant.

-The last Mars cycle (that started in March of 2012) was about as far away from the Earth as possible.
+The Mars cycle (that started in March of 2012) was about as far away from the Earth as possible.
 From the year Zero to 3000 AD, Mars is furthest away from Earth in 2832.
 The closest approach of Mars to Earth was in 2003 and won’t happen again until 2287 (according to the tables of astronomer Jean Meeus).

 Because of this variability, the pattern established by successive synodic cycles, of 779 days or a 26-month average, rarely if ever appears in the same season, let alone within a few days of a target birthdate.
 With Venus, remember the synodic return is within 2 days every 8 years!